Be a part of a global shift into a healthy and empowering educational paradigm where everyone thrives.

 GOALS OF THE MOVEMENT

-1-To do a major grassroots research project (by young people and the people who work with and parent them) that culminates in the EMPOWERMENT EDUCATIONAL RESOLUTION that will replace the old system of education.
+1-To do a major grassroots research project (by young people and the people who work with and parent them) that culminates in a new DECLARATION OF EMPOWERMENT EDUCATION based in the open-sourced new-paradigm Empowerment Education Framework that will replace the old system of education.

-2-To ENROLL at least 1 million students, teachers, parents, administrators and educational leaders to join by participating in the Empowerment Education Revolution so that we have W.E.L.L Kids NOW™ (Well, Empowered, heart-centered Leaders, who love to learn and are living their Legacy).
+2-To ENROLL at least 1 million students, teachers, parents, administrators and educational leaders to join by participating in the Empowerment Education Revolution (The Movement) so that we have W.E.L.L Kids NOW® (Well, Empowered, heart-centered Leaders, who love to learn, love life, and are living their Legacy NOW).

-3-To unleash a tidal wave of new learning environments over the next 10 years that change how students learn in schools.
+3-To unleash a tidal wave of new learning environments over the next 10 years that change how students learn in schools and provide the tipping point for the shift in the educational system.

-i.b.mee.
-(I Be Me) is serving as the central hub of the W.E.L.L.
-Kids NOW® Movement so that WE can set a standard and bring to life a healthy and empowering educational paradigm and philosophy with the world-wide collaboration of the 10/2020 Vision of the first Declaration of Education written by young people and the people who work with and parent them.
+We are proud to be serving as the central hub of the W.E.L.L.
+Kids NOW® Movement so that WE can set a new standard and bring to life a healthy and empowering educational paradigm and philosophy.

-The Movement includes a major “research project” to support the Declaration of Education as well as many activities and projects to bring together the grass-roots movement.
-The Movement is also designed to support i.b.mee. and the world in unleashing the first W.E.L.L.
-Kids NOW® Center as one of the manifestations (bricks and mortar places) of the Declaration of Education.
-The Center will be a total system of wellness, empowerment, heart-centered leadership and learning for young people.
-It will provide an inside-out systems approach to change that will support the shift of the local public school system into a healthy and empowering system and serve as a model for other communities.
+- Begin certifying schools as W.E.L.L.
+Kids NOW® Centers which are manifestations (bricks and mortar places) of the new-paradigm Empowerment Education.
+The Centers will be a total system of wellness, empowerment, heart-centered leadership and learning for young people.
+They will provide an inside-out systems approach to change that will support the shift of the local public school system into a healthy and empowering system and serve as models for other community learning centers.

 Bottom-line is that we know that the educational system is the place that we can empower our next generation of children to be healthy, resilient, confident, fulfilled, and positively contributing individuals in our communities no matter what their challenges are.